kurtosis-tech/kurtosis/docs/docs/get-started/package-catalog.md

 Package catalog
 ---------------

-The Kurtosis package catalog if the public repository of Kurtosis packages where package authors can publish their packages which later can be found and used by any user.
+The Kurtosis package catalog is a public repository of Kurtosis packages where package authors can publish their packages which later can be found and used by any user.

 The catalog address is [catalog.kurtosis.com][package-catalog]